humzagk/Book_Spine_Detection_Model/README.md

 **My Approach (V7 Architecture):**

 * **Target:** Detects the *sticker*, not the book.

 * **Philosophy:** "High-Signal, Low-Noise."
 The sticker is a standardized white rectangle; the rest of the spine is noise.

-* **Result:** A simpler, faster, and more robust pipeline that ignores cover art and focuses on the data that matters for inventory: the Call Number.
+* **Result:** A simpler, faster, and more robust pipeline that filters out cover art and focuses strictly on the data that matters for inventory: the Call Number.

 ---